vedanthv/MusicHealsTheSoul/README.md

 ### Inspiration

+The coronavirus pandemic has taken a toll on our mental health.
+And one of the few things that makes us feel good, and disconnects us from reality is *music*.
+Music has kept most of us sane during these testing times.
+One of the greatest qualities of music is the range of emotion in the songs.
+Each song has been written by the songwriters, who pen their emotions into beautiful songs, and this application hopes to help people relax and listen to songs based on their emotion and mental state at that time.

 ### Technologies
 - Casscade Classifiers and Webcam input from OpenCV
 - A Lightweight Face Recognition and Facial Attribute Analysis Framework Deepface for Emotion Recognition